About the project

 Why did we do this study?

 Youth suicide and mental health are amongst Australia’s most pressing concerns, and young lesbian, gay, bisexual, transgender, intersex, and queer or questioning people continue to experience risk disproportionately (Leonard et al. 2012).
 At the same time, social media have become crucial resources for young LGBTIQ+ people and young people more broadly, especially for those who live in rural areas outside cities and away from support services and physical networks (Gray 2009).
 We want to better understand the role of social media in the lives of young LGBTIQ+ people to address a gap in the research in Australia, but to also help inform public debate and policy.

 About the researchers

 Brady Robards is a Senior Lecturer in sociology at Monash University.
 His research explores how young people use and thus produce social media, with a focus on reflexive identity-work.
 Brady’s work appears in journals such as New Media & Society, Young, Continuum, and Sociology.
 Recent books include Youth Cultures & Subcultures: Australian Perspectives, Youth & Society, and Mediated Youth Cultures.
 For more, see bradyrobards.com.
 Twitter: @bradyjay

 Brendan Churchill is a researcher in sociology at the University of Melbourne.
 Brendan is a quantitative sociologist in the sub-field of life course research.
 Brendan’s research focuses on how individuals change over the life course and the impact of life course transitions (from education to the labour market; from the family household to having a family) on individual lives using longitudinal data.
 Brendan is interested in how life course trajectories differ across generations and the related issues of intergenerational inequity.
 Twitter: @BrenChurchill

 Benjamin Hanckel is a Research Fellow at King’s College London, and a University Associate at the University of Tasmania.
-His research focuses on digital technologies for health, with a focus on their design, and the role they play in the lives of young people.
-His recent work has explored the role of technology in the lives of LGBTIQ+ youth, as well as how technologies are used in the delivery of health interventions and for health advocacy.
+His research focuses on digital technologies for health, with a focus on their design, and the role they play in the lives of children and young people.
+His recent work has examined the role of technology in the lives of LGBTIQ+ youth, as well as how technologies are used in the delivery of health interventions and for health advocacy.
 Twitter: @benhanckel